MrGKanev/browser-text-anonymizer/readme.md

-# Loremizer
+# Browser Text Anonymizer

 A simple bookmarklet that instantly anonymizes webpage content by replacing text with "Lorem" while preserving numbers as random values.
 Perfect for taking screenshots while protecting sensitive information.

 ## Features

-- 🔄 Instantly replaces all text with "Lorem"
+- 🔄 Instantly replaces all text with "Lorem" or "Ipsum"
-- 🔢 Preserves numbers but randomizes them
+- 🔢 Preserves number, special characters and emoji placement but randomizes them
-- 📏 Maintains original text layout and formatting
+- 📏 Tries to maintains original text layout and formatting
 - 🔒 Works locally in your browser (no data sent anywhere)
 - ⚡ One-click operation
 - 🖥️ Works on any webpage

 ## Installation

-1. Visit the Loremizer installation page
+1. Visit the installation page
-2. Drag the "Loremizer" button to your bookmarks bar
+2. Drag the "🔒 Anonymize Text" button to your bookmarks bar
 3. If dragging doesn't work, right-click the button and select "Add to Bookmarks"

 ## How to Use

 1. Navigate to any webpage you want to anonymize
-2. Click the "Loremizer" bookmark in your bookmarks bar
+2. Click the "🔒 Anonymize Text" bookmark in your bookmarks bar
-3. All text will be instantly replaced with "Lorem" while numbers become random
+3. Everything will be randomized with "Lorem" text
 4. Take your screenshot
 5. Refresh the page to restore original content